ISCHEMIC STROKE

 - ↑ T-max >6 seconds, or ↑ mean transit time (MTT) or time to peak (TTP) > 145% of the healthy hemisphere)

-- a moderate decrease of cerebral blood flow (CBF); > 30% of the contralateral (normal) side
+- moderate decrease of cerebral blood flow (CBF); > 30% compared to the contralateral (normal) side

 - normal or ↑ cerebral blood volume (CBV) – due to autoregulation